fabric-testbed/fabrictestbed-extensions/README.md

 ```

 2. Build the source and wheel packages.
-3. upload packages to PyPI using [twine]:
+3. Upload packages to PyPI using [twine]:

 ```console
 $ pip install twine